nazimboudeffa/nazimboudeffa/README-more.md

 I am specialised in JavaScript and I work from home

-This year, I am more focused on learning to do Trading/Stocks and Capture the Flag
+This year 2025-2026, I am more focused on learning to do Trading/Stocks and Capture the Flag

 Our team is Kawa Society on https://ctftime.org/team/349387